sentry-demos/QT-demo/README.md

 - Generate build directory of sentry SDK with options`SENTRY_INTEGRATION_QT=YES` and `SENTRY_BACKEND=CRASHPAD` more can be found in [Compile-time options](https://github.com/getsentry/sentry-native/tree/290fa46ec868b5f23f720fff253c1da8746ce249#compile-time-options)
 - Build sentry SDK and crashpad handler
 - Install the resulting artifacts into a specific prefix
-- Generate and build build directory for the Qt application
+- Generate and build the build directory for the Qt application

 `make setup_release` creates a Sentry Release and associates git commits